 - Keep records on individual children, including daily observations and information about activities, meals served, and medications administered.

-- Care for children in institutional setting, such as group homes, nursery schools, private businesses, or schools for the handicapped.
+- Care for children in institutional settings, such as group homes, nursery schools, private businesses, or schools for the handicapped.

 - Use computers for various applications, such as database management or word processing.